namel/veri/README.md

     // vrEnabled:
     // if set to true, and VR hardware is found, then the
-    // the video is rendered on the VR hardware
+    // the video is rendered on the VR hardware, using WebVR
     vrEnabled: true,

     // stereoscopic:
-    // most videos are monoscopic and don't need to set this.
     // can be set to "side-by-side" if the eye frames
     // are next to each other, or "top-to-bottom"
+    // monoscopic videos don't set this.
     stereoscopic: "side-by-side",

     // debug:  (OPTIONAL)